 Interval Detection¶

-It is applied to monitoring stable trends in data/metrics.
-For example, when the percentage of abnormal data points with a sudden mutation in host CPU usage rate exceeds 10% in the past 1 day, an abnormal event is generated.
+This is used for monitoring trend-stable data/metrics.
+For example, if the percentage of abnormal data points due to sudden changes in host CPU usage over the past day exceeds 10%, an anomaly event will be generated.

 ---|---|